 - A. Annual staff training on the Plan.
 Annual training for all school staff on the Plan will include staff duties under the Plan, an overview of the steps that the DOS or designee will follow upon receipt of a report of bullying or retaliation.
-Staff will be trained on the use of the Screening Tool for Reported Bullying and the potential resulting actions following an investigation.
-Staff members are required to participate in school-based training annually. - B. Ongoing professional development.
+Staff will be trained on the use of the Incident Report Form and the potential resulting actions following an investigation.
+Staff members hired after the start of the school year are required to participate in school-based training during the school year in which they are hired, unless they can demonstrate participation in an acceptable and comparable program within the last two years. - B. Ongoing professional development.
 The goal of professional development is to establish a common understanding of tools necessary for staff to create a school climate that promotes safety, civil communication, and respect for differences.
 Professional development will build the skills of staff members to prevent, identify, and respond to bullying.
 As required by M.G.L. c.
-71, § 370, the content of school-wide professional development will be informed by research and will include information on: - Developmentally (or age-) appropriate strategies to prevent bullying; - Developmentally (or age-) appropriate strategies for immediate, effective interventions to stop bullying incidents; - Information regarding the complex interaction and power differential that can take place between and among an aggressor, target, and witnesses to the bullying; - Research findings on bullying, including information about specific categories of students who have been shown to be particularly at risk for bullying in the school environment; - Information on the incidence and nature of cyber-bullying; and - Internet safety issues as they relate to cyber-bullying.
+71, § 370, the content of school-wide professional development will be informed by research and will include information on: - Developmentally (or age-) appropriate strategies to prevent bullying; - Developmentally (or age-) appropriate strategies for immediate, effective interventions to stop bullying incidents;

+- Information regarding the complex interaction and power differential that can take place between and among an aggressor, target, and witnesses to the bullying; - Research findings on bullying, including information about specific categories of students who have been shown to be particularly at risk for bullying in the school environment; - Information on the incidence and nature of cyber-bullying; and - Internet safety issues as they relate to cyber-bullying.